New Law Gives Cancer Patients a Break on Federal Student Loan Payments

-According to the Ulman Cancer Fund for Young Adults, more than 72,000 young adults are diagnosed with cancer each year, and many of those individuals have student loan debt.
-To provide some relief to student loan borrowers who are battling this disease, on September 28, 2018, a new federal law—the Department of Education Appropriations Act, 2019—went into effect.
-This law allows individuals who have cancer to get deferments on their federal student loans.
+According to the Ulman Cancer Fund for Young Adults, more than 89,000 young adults are diagnosed with cancer each year, and many of those individuals have student loan debt.
+To provide some relief to student loan borrowers who are battling this disease, on September 28, 2018, a new federal law, the Department of Education Appropriations Act, 2019, went into effect.

 What's a Deferment?

-If you qualify, a deferment allows you to stop making payments on a federal student loan for a set period of time.
+If you qualify, a "deferment" allows you to stop making payments on a federal student loan for a set period of time.
 During the deferment, interest does not accrue on the debt.

 Deferments of federal student loans have historically been available to people who are, for example, unemployed, returning to school, deployed in the military, or serving with the Peace Corps.
-(To learn more about federal student loan deferments, see What's the Difference Between Student Loan Forbearance and Deferment?)

 Student Loan Deferments for Cancer Patients